D. Serikbayev East Kazakhstan Technical University: History

 The university is the first in the Republic of Kazakhstan to develop a model of interaction between industries and university research.
 Jointly with leading mining and metallurgical companies, the university is working on increasing the share of high-tech production, environmental friendliness of enterprises, and productivity.
 The D. Serikbayev EKTU has such research projects as “Development of high technology production of materials for medical purpose from refractory metals of tantalum and niobium and their alloys” and “Development of technology and production of samples of superconducting wire for MRI”, jointly with JSC “Ulba Metallurgical Plant”, among others.

-Since its inception, the university has become the alma mater for over tens of thousands talented people, true professionals and worthy citizens of their country.
-Among the university graduates are the former Akim of Ust-Kamenogorsk Sukhorukova Vera Nikolayevna, adviser to the President of JSC “UK TMP” Kolobov Nikolay Petrovich, advisor to the chairman of the Board JSC “VostokShakhtStroi” Bakin Amantay Kabdoshevich, General Director of JSC “Vostok-Moloko” Saylaubayev Seilzhan Zhirenovich.

 Soviet period

 Ust-Kamenogorskij stroitelno-dorozhnyj institut (UKSDI) was created by the Order of the Council of Ministers of the USSR No. 866 dated 5 August 1958 and the Order of the Council of Ministers of the Kazakh SSR No. 765 dated 30 August 1958.

-Creation of the technical university in the East Kazakhstan region was objectively predetermined by rapid economic development of East Kazakhstan and the acute need in engineers and technicians for its industries.
-The region was a powerful center of such industries as the metals industries (nonferrous metallurgy), mechanical engineering, instrument engineering, and mining.
+Creation of the technical university in the East Kazakhstan region was objectively predetermined by rapid economic development of East Kazakhstan and the acute need for engineers and technicians for its industries.
+The region was a center of such industries as the metals industries (nonferrous metallurgy), mechanical engineering, instrument engineering, and mining.
 By the end of the 1980s, Ust-Kamenogorsk became the largest industrial and cultural center of the Republic.
-Starting from 1991, the city became a regional center of the East Kazakhstan oblast of the independent state Republic of Kazakhstan.
+In 1991, the city became a regional center of the East Kazakhstan oblast of the independent state Republic of Kazakhstan.